brady-lab-rockefeller/BGCs_in_rare_metagenomic_DNA/README.md

 ## BGCs antismash analysis files (.gbk)
-NRPS and PKS genes locations of these sequences are depicted in Supplementary Fig. 4.

 ```./recovered_single_clones/``` - single clones used for network validation analysis in Fig. 2b.
 A subset (10) are depicted in Fig. 2c.